happysheep0719/Sean-s-Cheat-Sheet/algorithms/binary-search.md

 - yyyyyyyyyy YYYYYYYYYY
 - 0       n-1
 - move m and n at the same time, but keeps $$m + n == k - 1$$
+- step initial = k / 2
+- step decrease by half for each time

 -----